Masthead

 Manage Data and Create Map in ArcGIS Pro

-Create a map that either shows the Six Rivers Fire Perimeters or one that shows the lake levels in either Shasta or Trinity Lake.
+Create a map that displays either the fire or the lake digitized in the previous steps.

-1. Start ArcGIS Pro.
-When working on campus you may begin working immediately if you are working from your personal computer you may need to sign in with your ArcGIS Online account (If you don’t want to sign in each time, check “Sign me in automatically”).
+1. Start ArcGIS Pro, you will need to sign in with your Humboldt ArcGIS Online account (If you don’t want to sign in each time, check “Sign me in automatically”).
 Select a new Map Template and create a new project named Lab5-Map in your finals folder for the lab, uncheck the box so a new folder isn't created.

 2. Open New Map Template